West Parent’s Newsletter

 6TH GRADE ORIENTATION

 Welcome to West!
-Our 6th grade orientations will take place on Tuesday, August 28, 2018.
+Our 6th grade orientations and pictures will take place on Wednesday, August 28, 2019.
 When you arrive at West, your son/daughter will receive a copy of his/her schedule and locker number.
-Then, after a brief informational meeting, you will tour the school and locate your classrooms and try out your locker.
+Then, after a brief informational meeting, our Cardinal Connectors will give you a tour of the school, you can locate your classrooms, try out your locker and get your picture taken.
 Because of the enormous turn-out we have each year, we would like you to attend alphabetically by your last name.
 Please be prompt so we can start on time and please attend during your time slot as it may be crowded.
 Our counselors are Mrs. Moitozo and Mrs. Chaparian.
 Mrs. Chaparian is in charge of all students whose last names begin with A-J. Mrs. Moitozo is in charge of students whose names begin with K-Z.

 Students must be accompanied by a parent or adult.

 Please enter through the cafeteria doors only.
 After you pick up your son/daughter’s schedule and enter the cafeteria for a brief meeting with Mr. Doyle (Asst.
-Principal), your counselor and myself, Ms. Kaechele-(Principal), you will leave the cafeteria on a self-guided tour.
+Principal), your counselor and myself, Ms. Kaechele-(Principal), you will leave the cafeteria on a tour with our new Cardinal Connectors.
 This will be a great opportunity for your son/daughter to make the transition to junior high school much easier.
 Please plan on joining us for this exciting experience as your child enters junior high.
 Please exit the school through the counseling doors when you are finished with your tour.

-SEMESTERS- We, like the high school, are going back to semesters.
+SEMESTERS- We, like the high school, have semesters.
 There are two semesters each school year which means; two progress reports, two final exams, two report cards and two parent/teacher conference dates.
 Please follow the calendars provided for dates and make sure you know when to expect your reports to come home.
 You can also check it on Parent Connect.

 CREDITS- Students will be required to pass all of their core classes or they will have to take PLATO credit recovery courses for any core and possible elective classes they may fail.
 If they have to have this Credit Recovery class, they will be pulled from their elective classes.
 PLATO is a computer program that teaches them the objectives of the class they failed.
 They will be quizzed and tested on this program until they pass.
 It will be a full Semester class.
 Again, they will be pulled from electives so they need to pass their classes to avoid this.